MagicJinn/Quantum-Things/README.md

 - Added Divining Rod support for NetherEnding Ores, Silent's Gems, Galacticraft, Galacticraft Planets and Advent of Ascension
 - Added Divining Rod sleeper support for Silent Gear and More Planets.
 (Sleeper Support is for mods lacking oreDict.
 Does nothing by default, can be enabled by modpacks).
 - Gave Spectre Illuminator LOD levels.
+- Made Rain Shields be able to be placed on any block, similar to an end rod.

 ### Fixes